danielbarter/personal-website-code/content/markdown/CV.md

 - B.Sc with First Class Honours and University Medal, Pure Mathematics, University of Sydney.
 March 2008 - December 2011.

 ## Software
-- **C++** : Language of choice for programs which need to run fast.
+- **C++** : Preferred language for programs which need to run fast.
 Good debugging skills.
 Some of my favorite libraries and tools: sqlite, gsl, openMPI, valgrind, gdb, gprof.
 - **Python** : Scripting language of choice.
-Comfortable with the python/C interface and core parts of the python scientific computing ecosystem: numpy, scipy, matplotlib, jax.
+Comfortable with the python/C interface and core parts of the python scientific computing ecosystem: numpy, scipy, sympy, matplotlib, jax.
-- **Haskell** : Language of choice for writing compilers and interpreters.
+- **Haskell** : Preferred language for writing compilers and interpreters.
 Very comfortable with all the core abstractions and the C FFI.
-- **Nix** : Package manager of choice.
+- **Nix** : Favorite package manager.
 Nix Lets me say with certainty that my software will run on any computer connected to the internet.
 Check out my [NixOS configuration](https://github.com/danielbarter/nixos-config) which specifies all my Linux machines.

 ## Papers